gawandeanurag/simpleTest/README.md

 # simpleTest Crud Based Project

-This project will perform all crud based operation on employee
+This project will perform all crud based operation on employee.